 - Reduced costs for families and providers by limiting travel, creating more efficient visits and shorter wait times for care

-- A long-term solution in communities, including underserved areas where access to autism specialists is limited, by building local capacity for autism care
+- A long-term solution in communities, including under-resourced areas where access to autism specialists is limited, by building local capacity for autism care

-The Center for Autism Spectrum Disorders offers ECHO Autism clinics for primary care providers and diagnostic and treatment specialists.
-Starting in 2022, we will also offer a clinic for educators and early care providers.
+The Center for Autism Spectrum Disorders offers ECHO Autism clinics for primary care providers, diagnostic and treatment specialists, and educators and early care providers.
 Learn about each clinic below.

 Primary Care Providers Clinic

 Dates/times: 12-1 p.m. on the 2nd and 4th Friday of each month from Jan.
 14 through June 24, 2022 (join any time)

 Free CE hours: Earn up to 2 hours monthly

 - ASD 101: Red flags, variability in presentation; understanding sensory processing disorder